 When approached from the perspectives of sustainability and energetic properties, however, adulterated oils fall short.
 Adulterating an essential oil distorts the energetic and biological synergy present in any pure plant component.

-COMING SOON: ESSENTIAL OIL MYTHS PART II
+ESSENTIAL OIL MYTHS PART II

 - Reductionism can explain how and why an essential oil works

 - X oil is anti-carcinogenic

 - X oil is shown to have these properties

 - “X Brand” is pure enough to take internally

 - Essential oils are dangerous to take internally